Psilocybin: Psychological and perceptual effects

 The ability of psilocybin to cause perceptual distortions is linked to its influence on the activity of the prefrontal cortex.

 After ingesting psilocybin, the user may experience a wide range of emotional effects, which can include disorientation, lethargy, giddiness, euphoria, joy, and depression.
 In one study, 31% of volunteers given a high dose reported feelings of significant fear and 17% experienced transient paranoia.
-In studies at Johns Hopkins, among those given a moderate dose (but enough to "give a high probability of a profound and beneficial experience"), negative experiences were rare, whereas one-third of those given a high dose experienced anxiety or paranoia.
+In studies at Johns Hopkins University, among those given a moderate dose (but enough to "give a high probability of a profound and beneficial experience"), negative experiences were rare, whereas one-third of those given a high dose experienced anxiety or paranoia.
 Low doses can induce hallucinatory effects.
 Closed-eye hallucinations may occur, where the affected person sees multicolored geometric shapes and vivid imaginative sequences.
 Some people report synesthesia, such as tactile sensations when viewing colors.
 At higher doses, psilocybin can lead to "intensification of affective responses, enhanced ability for introspection, regression to primitive and childlike thinking, and activation of vivid memory traces with pronounced emotional undertones".
 Open-eye visual hallucinations are common and may be very detailed, although rarely confused with reality.

 Psilocybin is known to strongly affect the subjective experience of the passage of time.
 Users often feel as if time is slowed down, resulting in the perception that "minutes appear to be hours" or "time is standing still".
 Studies have demonstrated that psilocybin significantly impairs subjects' ability to gauge time intervals longer than 2.5 seconds, impairs their ability to synchronize to inter-beat intervals longer than 2 seconds, and reduces their preferred tapping rate.
 These results are consistent with the drug's role in affecting prefrontal cortex activity and the role that the prefrontal cortex plays in time perception, but the neurochemical basis of psilocybin's effects on perception of time is not known with certainty.

 Users having a pleasant experience can feel a sense of connection to others, nature, and the universe; other perceptions and emotions are also often intensified.
 Users having an unpleasant experience (a "bad trip") describe a reaction accompanied by fear, other unpleasant feelings, and occasionally by dangerous behavior.
 The term "bad trip" is generally used to describe a reaction characterized primarily by fear or other unpleasant emotions, not just a transitory experience of such feelings.
 A variety of factors may contribute to a bad trip, including "tripping" during an emotional or physical low or in a non-supportive environment (see: set and setting).
 Ingesting psilocybin in combination with other drugs, including alcohol, can also increase the likelihood of a bad trip.
 Other than the duration of the experience, the effects of psilocybin are similar to comparable doses of lysergic acid diethylamide (LSD) or mescaline.
 But in the Psychedelics Encyclopedia, author Peter Stafford writes: "The psilocybin experience seems to be warmer, not as forceful and less isolating.
 It tends to build connections between people, who are generally much more in communication than when they use LSD."